SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 Since SonarQube comes bundled with an Elasticsearch instance, some [bootstrap checks](https://www.elastic.co/guide/en/elasticsearch/reference/master/bootstrap-checks.html) of the host settings are done at start.

-This chart offers the option to use an initContainer in privilaged mode to automatically set certain kernel settings on the kube worker.
+This chart offers the option to use an initContainer in privileged mode to automatically set certain kernel settings on the kube worker.
 While this can ensure proper functionality of Elasticsearch, modifying the underlying kernel settings on the Kubernetes node can impact other users.
 It may be best to work with your cluster administrator to either provide specific nodes with the proper kernel settings, or ensure they are set cluster wide.

 To enable auto-configuration of the kube worker node, set `elasticsearch.configureNode` to `true`.
 This is the default behavior, so you do not need to explicitly set this.